poanetwork/poa-governance-notifications/README.md

 # poagov

-A tool to monitor the POA Network's blockchain for goverance events [governance events](https://github.com/poanetwork/wiki/wiki/Governance-Overview).
+A tool to monitor the POA Network's blockchain for [governance events](https://github.com/poanetwork/wiki/wiki/Governance-Overview).

 # Building